Calculating how much a barn conversion costs? Here's why you might need deep pockets

 While it’s generally not possible to identify all potential problems, having a QS on board is a major benefit as when issues inevitably do arise, they can quickly find the most cost-effective solution and liaise with you and your architect as to where changes can be made to the overall project to minimise the impact on budget and timeline whilst still allowing for the finishes required or indeed permitted.

-The up-front survey costs can be expensive depending on how many are required for your particular barn.
-Look for building survey providers who also have structural engineers are part of the team, to reduce the costs of a separate structural survey.
+As the up-front survey costs can be expensive depending on how many are required for your particular barn, look for building survey providers who also have structural engineers as part of the team, to help reduce the costs of a separate structural survey.

 Maintaining as much of the original structure as possible is obviously good for your budget too.
 Your structural engineer can confirm how much of the existing structure is sound and this can also result in a more aesthetically pleasing finish.